Sources of Financial Aid

 Federal Pell Grant

 This grant is awarded to undergraduate students with exceptional financial need.
-If you filed a FAFSA you were automatically considered for this program.
+All undergraduates who file the FAFSA are automatically considered for this program.

 Teach Nevada Scholarships

-The Nevada Dept. of Education Teach Nevada Scholarships provide up to $3,000 per semester (up to $18,000 overall) to newly enrolled eligible students in the ARL (Alternative Route to Licensure) track in the Dept. of Teacher Education's MA in Teaching program.
-Scholarship awards are based on program eligibility, financial need, and the student's commitment to help to fill the need for teachers in the state of Nevada.
+The Nevada Dept. of Education TEACH NEVADA SCHOLARSHIPS > provide up to $3,000 per semester (up to $18,000 overall) to newly enrolled eligible students in the ARL (Alternative Route to Licensure) track in BA in Education and MA in Teaching programs.
+Scholarship awards are based on program eligibility, financial need, and the student’s commitment to help to fill the need for teachers in the state of Nevada.
 Applicants must fill out the FAFSA.

 - January 1st to start January 18th